New Zealand is a top destination for a growing number of Brazilian visitors and students.

 The aim of the requirements for eTA NZ is to strengthen cross-border and national security.
 The IVL, on the other hand, has been implemented with the intention of protecting the natural environment and New Zealand’s infrastructure that visitors enjoy.

 The application process for the eTA NZ from Brazil is simple and fast and can be completed from the comfort of your home or office in just a few minutes.

 Do Brazilian Citizens Need a Visa for New Zealand?

 Starting October 1st, 2019, the NZ eTA is mandatory for Brazilians and nationals of 59 other countries who wish to travel to New Zealand.
 Brazilian citizens can now apply online for their New Zealand Travel Authority using their passport.

 The NZ eTA provides NZ authorities a better understanding of the identities of visa-exempt traveller’s and helps prevent any border, national, or immigration risks.

 New Zealand eTA for citizens of Brazil is valid for 2 years, supporting multiple entries, and granting stays of 90 consecutive days at a time.
 The Levy (IVL) should be paid only once for the duration of the eTA’s 2-year validity.

 The following basic personal questions need to be answered when completing the online New Zealand eTA application form:

-- Passport information: passport number, expiry date, nationality
+- Passport information: passport number, issue and expiry date, nationality

 Considering the questions are very straightforward and easy, filling out the online eTA NZ application form should not take the applicant more than 10 minutes in total.